Jsalam/SimpleNetInt/README.md

 - an {string} with the category _kind_
 - a {number} with the _weight_

-## **Future extensions**

-The final goal of this project is to develop an augmented reality visualization of networks to be used in the field of digital humanities.
-This proof of concept shows that scholars in the humanities come across datasets with different dimensional systems that might not be compatible across them.
-For instance, a timeline of scholarly publications may encompass 10 or 15 years, but the content of what is been discussed in that body of work may encompass centuries of history.
-Therefore, these two different temporal dimensions need to be represented in such a way that helps scholars in their interpretations.
-I believe that an immersive visualization may drive new questions for researchers or convey new findings to the public.

 ## Who do I talk to?

 This project is developed and maintained by Juan Salamanca (jsal@illinois.edu)